Intermodalics/pickit-docs/docs/documentation/picking/index.rst

 Pick points
 -----------

-A pick point represents where an object can be picked by the robot.
+A :ref:`pick point <pick-points-detail>` represents where an object can be picked by the robot.
 It is specified as a position and orientation relative to the object, where the robot Tool Center Point (TCP) should move to perform a pick.
 What constitutes a good pick point depends on both the gripping device and the object to be picked.
-The following articles detail how pick points are managed by the different detection engines:

 .. toctree::
+    :hidden:
     :maxdepth: 1
     :glob:

-    pick-points-teach
-    pick-points-flex-pattern
+    pick-points

 .. _pick-strategy: